LeClaire Park

 LeClaire Park is a public park located along the Mississippi River in downtown Davenport, Iowa, United States.
 It is situated between two other riverfront parks: Centennial Park on the west and River Heritage Park, a new park that is being developed to the east.
 The 400 acre park includes monuments, a bandshell, a baseball stadium and it is one of the terminal points for the Davenport Skybridge.
 The Riverfront Parkway pass through the park.
 Other features of the park include picnic shelters, horseshoe pits and river access for fishing.
-Moored off the park’s levee is a riverboat casino.
+Previously the first riverboat casino on the Mississippi river was moored off the park’s levee.